 - A feeling that the shoulder is going to pop out

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with AC Arthritis return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with AC Arthritis return to the highest level of activity possible.
 Our team of orthopedic surgeons, physical therapists and athletic trainers work together to tailor a treatment plan to each patient’s needs and goals.

 In most cases, the initial treatment for a SLAP injury in non-surgical.
 However, surgery may be recommended if your pain does not improve.
 Our orthopedic surgeons are experts in shoulder arthroscopy, a minimally invasive procedure in which small instruments and a thin, flexible medical device with a camera pass through an incision the size of a small Band-Aid.
 After surgery, our physical therapists guide each patient through a personalized rehabilitation program to restore strength and mobility.